 First of all, paragliding Table Mountain, is only done by experienced paragliders.
-It is one of the most difficult paragliding launch sites and is positioned at a height of 1000 meters above the sea level which is quite high.
+It is one of the most difficult paragliding launch sites and is positioned at a height of 1000 meters above sea level, which is quite high.

 Table Mountain is at the northern end of a sandstone mountain range that forms the spine of the Cape Peninsula.